jacobpenny/Loris/jsx/lib/Parser/README.md

  Note that end users do not require Jison, only the Jison-generated parser file.

 # Development and Use
 NOTE: Please make sure all changes are mirrored on both the JS and PHP sides of the parser.
 Discrepancies will cause more headaches than you or I wish to deal with.
+Integration tests to come.

 ### Syntax and Operator Changes
 Changing syntax (or adding unary/binary operators) requires changes to `jison/logicParser.jison` as well as `php/lexer.php` and `php/parser.php`.